Subhajeet-code/2048-Game/README.md

 ## 🎯 Objective

-Combine tiles with the same number to create larger numbers.
+- Combine tiles with the same number to merge them into a single tile.
-Your goal is to reach the **2048 tile** (and beyond if you can)!
+- Your goal is to create a 2048 tile by strategically combining numbers!.

 ---